allegro/ralph-cli/docs/concepts.md

 ## Scripts Contract

-As mentioned in the [Quickstart][quickstart-further], scan scripts can be written in any language you want, as long as you have means for launching them.
+As mentioned in the [Going further][quickstart-further] section, scan scripts can be written in any language you want, as long as you have means for launching them.
 But in order to tame this diversity, they need some well-defined way to communicate with `ralph-cli` binary.
 And here comes our Scripts Contract, which describes exactly this.